 You're hardly alone if you're encountering the problem of wisteria failing to bloom.
 On the contrary, it's very common.
 You start to wonder after a while if you'll ever get to enjoy flowers on the vine at some point in this lifetime.

 The answer may depend in part on which type of wisteria vine you're talking about.

 Did you know that American wisteria vines tend to bloom more quickly than their Asian counterparts?
 Regarding the Asian wisteria, there are both Japanese (W. floribunda) and Chinese (W. sinensis) types.

 But the information that follows assumes that you're already growing Chinese wisteria vines, which are immensely popular.
 How do you get them to quit dragging their feet and come into flower?
-There are at least four approaches you can try (they are not mutually exclusively, so you may wish to try more than one), involving:
+There are at least four approaches you can try (they are not mutually exclusive, so you may wish to try more than one), involving:

 - Pruning of the vines